 Am I insane?

-Only half of Asylum 49 is the attraction: the windowed rotunda, blinking vertical neon-green sign, and part of the dusty-bricked, blocky midsection perched on the hill.
-The other half of the building is an elderly care center, owned by Rocky Mountain Health Care.
+Only half of Asylum 49 is the attraction: the windowed rotunda, blinking vertical neon-green sign, and part of the blocky midsection perched on the hill.
+The other half of the building is an elderly care center owned by Rocky Mountain Health Care.

 At this other half, patients have reported a number of more-than-close encounters of the “other kind.”
 The “other kind” has been said to come in the form of mists, orbs, and mysterious portals.
 It has also taken the shape of a nurse clad in white who roams about when all other nurses wear green.
-A terrifying man in black who arrives in patients’ rooms precisely at 3:00 a.m.
-A mysterious little girl named Jane or Jackie or Jessica (the “J” names vary, depending on the source) who claps three times and disappears in a faint whisper.
+A terrifying man in black who arrives in patients’ rooms precisely at 3 AM.
+A mysterious little girl named Jane or Jackie or Jessica (the “J” names vary depending on the source) who claps three times and disappears in a faint whisper.

 Given the truly sinister nature of this building, it makes sense that the former Tooele Valley Hospital is neighbors with a cemetery.
 All this, I’m sure, is truly comforting for those who reside in the other half.
-It surely comforts my paranoia as I stand in line, hands jerking slightly, awaiting my checkup from the good doctors.
+It surely comforts my paranoia as I stand in line, hands jerking slightly, as I await my checkup from the good doctors.

 This, of course, isn’t my first checkup from shrinks milling about.
 It’s not my first hospitalization, either.